Hiring Operations Management Talent in Marketplace Companies

 From my own experience, and also after speaking to a number of GMs/CEOs of these companies, I've boiled it down to:

-- Leadership in Chaos: People skills that can get the most out of a diverse talent pool, ranging from day labourers to analysts.
+- Leadership: In a chaotic environment — People skills that can get the most out of a diverse talent pool, ranging from day labourers to analysts.

 The supply of people like this is low, managers and recruiters aren't experienced at where to look for them, and don't know how to judge if a candidate is ideal for the job.